This post was originally published on December 1, 2020, and has since been revised and updated.

-We don't want our kids to grow up spoiled and think they can automatically have whatever they want.
-We'll provide the necessities, but for certain "wants," we will make them pay for it.
+We don’t want our kids to grow up spoiled and think they can automatically have whatever they want.
+So we’ll provide the necessities, but for certain “wants,” we will make them pay for it.

 Do you want to get that new video game?
 Start saving.
 This is no different than what we discussed in the token system or the allowance section above.
 The whole point about giving them money is to teach them how it works.
 You can either spend it immediately on something inexpensive that you want today, or you can save up over time for something grander.

 5. Play Monopoly or Other Board Games

 Monopoly was one of my favorite board games growing up (still is).
 In addition to being a classic, it does a good job teaching money concepts.
 First, accumulate cash to buy properties.
 Then, put houses and hotels on the properties to charge people rent.
 The more houses/hotels you own, the more money you get when people land on your property.

 Certain properties cost more but also generate larger rent payments.
 You have to invest money to make money.
 Trade properties with other people to create a monopoly on a section of the board and watch the money pile up.
 Make your kids be the banker to learn necessary math skills (but keep an eye on them, so they don’t cheat!).